marcusmota/developer-skills/README.md

 Once you have installed both, create a database called `challenge` and `challenge_test` both with password set to `dev` (Note: if you want you can change the `src/config/config.js` file to apply you database setup e.g database name, user and so on)

-Run the `npm run migration` and `npm run migration-test` to create the tables schemas in the databases
+Run the `npm install` then `npm run migration` and `npm run migration-test` to create the tables schemas in the databases

 ## Running the API

-Install the dependecies using `npm install` then type `npm run start-dev`, the application will be avaible on *PORT 3000* by default.
+Install the dependecies using `npm install` if you have not yet then type `npm run start-dev`, the application will be avaible on *PORT 3000* by default.
 You should see something similar in your terminal

 `App running at port 3000 - env development - 2019-10-15T20:28:59.348Z`